TCMap (Traffic Count Map)

 The Wisconsin Department of Transportation (WisDOT) provides traffic counts via an

 Traffic counts are reported as the number of vehicles expected to pass a given location on an average day of the year.
-This value is called the "annual average daily traffic" or AADT and are represented on traffic count or traffic volume maps.
-The AADT is based on a short-term traffic count, usually 48 hours, taken at the location.
+This value is called the "annual average daily traffic" or AADT and is represented on traffic count or traffic volume maps.
+The AADT is based on a short duration traffic count, usually 48 hours, taken at the location.
 This count is then adjusted for the variation in traffic volume throughout the year and the average number of axles per vehicle.
-Short-term counts are collected over three, six, or ten-year cycles at more than 26,000 rural and urban locations throughout the state.
+Short duration counts are collected over three, six, or 10-year cycles at more than 26,000 rural and urban locations throughout the state.

 Historical traffic counts

 Before the creation of the interactive traffic count map, data from 2000 to 2010 was made available on county and municipality PDFs.
 This same information is now available in the interactive map.
 Contact the

 DOT Traffic Data Unit if you need a PDF that was available on the former WisDOT website.